Crater Of Diamonds State Park ‘Superman’ Diamond Find For Teenage Boy

 “It was just a few inches from a stream of water, with a bunch of other rocks that were about the same size.”

 The stone was “about the size of a pinto bean,” and had a rich coffee color that shimmered enough to catch his attention.
-He knew right away it was “special,” but had no idea that he’d stumbled across the seventh-largest diamond found at Crater of Diamonds park since 1972.
+He knew right away it was “special,” but had no idea that he’d stumbled across the seventh largest diamond found at Crater of Diamonds park since 1972.

-The teenager showed his crater find to his dad, Craig Langford, who immediately knew the “coffee colored and frosty” pebble wasn’t just an ordinary rock.
+The teenager showed his crater find to his dad, Craig Langford who immediately knew the “coffee colored and frosty” pebble wasn’t just an ordinary rock.
 Brown diamonds are especially rare, and very few of the bright brown-gold gems have been found at the Arkansas park.

 “[We] knew we needed to have it looked at.”